About Waimea Falls

 Needless to say, our visit was much more low key than in its past.

-Waimea Falls is on private property.
+Waimea Falls is on private property on the island of Oahu, Hawaii.
 Since I generally don’t keep up with ownership situations, you may have to either go there and read the signs or contact someone beforehand.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting this website.
 Otherwise, if things change, you can fall back on visiting the Department of Land and Natural Resources (DLNR) website.

 There are two major routes from Waikiki to the Waimea Valley, one inland and one coastal.
 The coastal route follows O’ahu’s eastern and northern shores, and took us about 90 minutes.
 The inland route cuts directly through the less interesting center of the island, but required us only 45-60 minutes.